wsargent/docker-cheat-sheet/README.md

 Links are how Docker containers talk to each other [through TCP/IP ports](http://docs.docker.io/use/working_with_links_names/).
 [Linking into Redis](http://docs.docker.io/use/working_with_links_names/#links-service-discovery-for-docker) and [Atlassian](http://blogs.atlassian.com/2013/11/docker-all-the-things-at-atlassian-automation-and-wiring/) show worked examples.
 You can also (in 0.11) resolve [links by hostname](http://docs.docker.io/use/working_with_links_names/#resolving-links-by-name).

-NOTE: If you want containers to ONLY communicate with each other through links, start the docker daemon with `-icc=false` to disable inter process communication.
+NOTE: If you want containers to ONLY communicate with each other through links, start the docker daemon with `--icc=false` to disable inter process communication.

 If you have a container with the name CONTAINER (specified by `docker run --name CONTAINER`) and in the Dockerfile, it has an exposed port: